kwokchunghim/kwokchunghim/README.md

 ### Hi there 👋

+I am a MSc of Statistics student from the University of Warwick.
+I specialize in Machine Learning, Data Mining, Computer Vision, and Natural Language Processing (NLP).

 <!--
 **kwokchunghim/kwokchunghim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.